maribernardes/ros2_smart_template_py/smart_control_interfaces/README.md

-# Stage Control Interfaces
+# Smart Control Interfaces
-Package containing service and action definitions for the Stage Control package.
+Package containing service and action definitions for the smart_template package.